mlab-modules/ALTIMET02/README.md

 ## Use Cases

-The ALTIMET02 module is primarily designed as a pressure sensing device, but its capabilities extend far beyond this purpose.
+The ALTIMET02 module is primarily designed as a pressure-sensing device for scientific experiments like statospheric balloons, but its capabilities extend far beyond this purpose.
 With high accuracy and low power consumption, the module is ideal for a wide range of applications.

 ### Atmospheric pressure and meteorological applications